azsk/AzTS-docs/09-PowershellModule/Readme.md

 ### Security scanner for azure - How to fix findings?

 AzTS cmdlet generate outputs which are organized as under:
-- summary information of the control evaluation (pass/fail) status in a CSV file
+- Summary information of the control evaluation (pass/fail) status in a CSV file

 To address findings, you should do the following:
 1. See the summary of control evaluation first in the CSV file.
 (Open the CSV in XLS.
 Use "Format as Table", "Hide Columns", "Filter", etc.)